panagenda/oe-on-az/README.md

 ### create-bot.sh - optional

 This Script creates and configures an Azure Bot application.

+Execute `./create-bot.sh "my-oe-resource-group" "my-azure-location" "my-oe.my-domain.com"`

+In case you did not change the resource group in the `vars.tf` file and your company is located in Europe:

-Execute `./create-bot.sh "pana-oe-rg" "westeurope" "my-oe.my-domain.com"`
+e.g: `./create-bot.sh "pana-oe-rg" "westeurope" "my-oe.my-domain.com"`

 ## Requirements